Daqarta for DOS Contents

-Quit key is valid for use use in Key Macros.
+USING Quit IN KEY MACROS:The Quit key is valid for use use in Key Macros.
 This is actually more useful than it may first appear, since in conjunction with the Auto-Initialization Key Macro it allows completely automated operation of Daqarta from a batch file.
 This allows you to run another program after Daqarta, without user intervention.

 Or you might have your system on a timer to start Daqarta at 2:00 AM, collect spectra of nocturnal animal calls, save them to text files, Quit, and then invoke a communications program to Email them to another location.

-FFT mode, Y-key to go to Y-log power spectrum mode, and SHIFT-P to go to PSD mode.
+FORCING A KEY MACRO OPTION STATE (KeyOn):Suppose you want to create a general-purpose Key Macro that sets Daqarta to the PSD mode.
+Starting from the initial waveform display mode, you record the keystrokes you need: F-key to go to FFT mode, Y-key to go to Y-log power spectrum mode, and SHIFT-P to go to PSD mode.
 But what if you later want to use this and you are NOT in the waveform mode?
 If you were already in FFT mode, for instance, this macro would flip back to waveform mode when the F-key was invoked, and it would exit with an

 'Option not enabled...
 Key Macro terminated'message when it encountered the Y-key since that option is locked out for waveform mode.